In this section

 - Right-of-way for a road, such as the shoulder or ditch near to the road if the right-of-way is near a residential building

-All election signs must be installed in a manner that does not compromise road or pedestrian safety.
-It must not:
+Election signs must not compromise road and pedestrian safety.
+They must not:

 - Impede pedestrian or vehicular traffic